condor/j7w1/README.md

 # J7W1

 A gem to send the push notification to mobile app via Amazon Simple Notification Service (SNS).
-Currently supports only iOS platform, but the support for Android is also scheduled.
+Currently supports only iOS platform at production quality.
+The support for Android is experimentally implemented.

 ## Installation